C2PA Certificates

 Content credentials can be verified at verify.contentauthenticity.org and in C2PA-aware tools, no proprietary verification system required.

-Issued by an authorized CA
+Issued by a Trust List CA

 Who is it for?